Saint Louis hosts Edwards and Duquesne

 BOTTOM LINE: Duquesne visits Saint Louis after Maximus Edwards scored 20 points in Duquesne’s 71-62 loss to the VCU Rams.

 The Billikens are 13-3 in home games.
-Saint Louis has a 3-3 record in one-possession games.
+Saint Louis is fifth in the A-10 with 15.0 assists per game led by Isaiah Swope averaging 4.4.

+The Dukes have gone 8-9 against A-10 opponents.
+Duquesne is fourth in the A-10 with 10.4 offensive rebounds per game led by Jahsean Corbett averaging 2.1.

 Saint Louis averages 9.8 made 3-pointers per game, 3.2 more made shots than the 6.6 per game Duquesne gives up.
-Duquesne averages 8.3 made 3-pointers per game this season, 0.6 more makes per game than Saint Louis gives up.

-The Billikens and Dukes face off Saturday for the first time in A-10 play this season.
+Duquesne has shot at a 43.0% rate from the field this season, 1.8 percentage points greater than the 41.2% shooting opponents of Saint Louis have averaged.

-Tre Dinkins is averaging 12.9 points for the Dukes.
-Cam Crawford is averaging 9.6 points over the last 10 games.
+Tre Dinkins is scoring 12.9 points per game and averaging 2.2 rebounds for the Dukes.
+Edwards is averaging 1.4 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Billikens: 5-5, averaging 72.3 points, 31.8 rebounds, 14.3 assists, 6.0 steals and 3.3 blocks per game while shooting 46.1% from the field.
 Their opponents have averaged 70.5 points per game.